Integrable model for density-modulated quantum condensates: solitons passing through a soliton lattice: Summary of Main Result

-\textit{Density-modulated ground state.---} Let us begin the analysis of the model (\ref{eq:Hami}) in detail.
+Let us begin the analysis of the model (\ref{eq:Hami}) in detail.
 We first determine the static ground state.
-Although the most general stationary solution to Eq.~(\ref{eq:I3I5q}) is a quasi-periodic solution written by the Riemann theta function with genus $ g=3 $ \cite{BelokolosBobenkoEnolskiiItsMatveev,GesztesyHolden}, here we assume that higher genus solutions are energetically unfavored, and we only consider the following two candidates; the FF state and the LO state
+Although the general stationary solution to Eq.~(\ref{eq:I3I5q}) is the quasi-periodic Riemann theta function with genus $ g=3 $ \cite{Krichever1977,BelokolosBobenkoEnolskiiItsMatveev,TanakaDate,GesztesyHolden}, here we assume that higher-genus solutions are energetically unfavored, and only consider the two candidates, i.e., the FF and LO states: